Back

 Market mapping refers to researching all of the companies in a given space, and then plotting them on a grid to better understand where they sit in relation to one another and within the larger ecosystem.
 The process is extremely valuable because it enables private equity and investment banking firms to refine their investment thesis, develop expertise in specific sectors, and identify ideal targets.

-From there, you’d divide these marketing technology companies into specific sub-industries like email marketing, content creation, account-based marketing, mobile advertising, etc. The final step would be to further segment these companies based on size and health to determine market leaders and strategic acquirers, potential platform investments, and smaller add-ons.
+The final step would be to further segment these companies based on size and health to determine market leaders and strategic acquirers, potential platform investments, and smaller add-ons.

 Market Mapping Example #1